-- Your healthcare provider should start you on a diet and exercise program when you start taking QSYMIA.
-Stay on this program while you are taking QSYMIA. - Do not change your dose without talking to your healthcare provider. - QSYMIA can be taken with or without food. - If you miss a dose of QSYMIA, wait until the next morning to take your usual dose of QSYMIA.
-Do not double your dose. - To start treatment with QSYMIA - Take 1 QSYMIA 3.75 mg/23 mg capsule (Figure A) 1 time each morning for the first 14 days. - After taking QSYMIA 3.75 mg/23 mg capsule for 14 days, then take 1 QSYMIA 7.5 mg/46 mg capsule (Figure B) 1 time each morning.
+- Your health care provider should start you on a diet and exercise program when you start taking QSYMIA.
+Stay on this program while you are taking QSYMIA. - Take QSYMIA exactly as your health care provider tells you to take it. - Do not change your dose without talking to your health care provider. - Take QSYMIA daily in the morning. - QSYMIA can be taken with or without food. - If you miss a dose of QSYMIA, wait until the next morning to take your usual dose of QSYMIA.
+Do not double your dose. - To start treatment with QSYMIA - Take 1 QSYMIA 3.75 mg (phentermine)/23 mg (topiramate) capsule (Figure A) 1 time each morning for the first 14 days.

+After taking QSYMIA 3.75 mg/23 mg capsule for 14 days, then take 1 QSYMIA 7.5 mg/46 mg capsule (Figure B) 1 time each morning.

-• After taking QSYMIA for 12 weeks
+After taking QSYMIA for 12 weeks

-Your healthcare provider may tell you to increase your dose of QSYMIA if you do not lose a certain amount of weight or do not have a certain decrease in BMI for children 12 years and older, within the first 12 weeks of treatment at the recommended dose.

-If your healthcare provider increases the dose of QSYMIA

-- Take 1 QSYMIA 11.25 mg/69 mg capsule (Figure C) 1 time each morning for 14 days. - After taking 14 days of QSYMIA 11.25 mg/69 mg capsule, then take 1 QSYMIA 15 mg/92 mg capsule (Figure D) 1 time each morning.
+- Your health care provider may tell you to increase your dose of QSYMIA if you do not lose a certain amount of weight or do not have a certain decrease in BMI for children 12 years and older, within the first 12 weeks of treatment at the recommended dose. - If your health care provider increases the dose of QSYMIA - Take 1 QSYMIA 11.25 mg/69 mg capsule (Figure C) 1 time each morning for 14 days. - After taking 14 days of QSYMIA 11.25 mg/69 mg capsule, then take 1 QSYMIA 15 mg/92 mg capsule (Figure D) 1 time each morning.